harishgobugari/SSEETL/README.md

 ## CI/CD

-- This project uses GitHub for managing different versions of the code and GitHub Actions for automated processes like continuous integration and continuous deployment (CI/CD).
+- This project uses GitHub for managing different versions of the code and GitHub Actions for automated deployment.
 There are three main environments set up: development, user acceptance testing (UAT), and production.

 - When code changes are pushed to the main branch, the development workflow starts automatically.
 After a successful deployment to the development environment, the deployment process to the UAT environment begins automatically one minute later.